-Individuals gain access to the internet through an internet service provider ("ISP").
+Individuals gain access to the internet through an internet service provider (ISP).
 When an ISP provides internet access to a subscriber, it does so through a modem located at the subscriber's home or office.
-Each time the subscriber accesses the Internet, the ISP provides a unique number to the subscriber called an IP address.
+Each time the subscriber accesses the Internet, the ISP provides a unique number to the subscriber called an Internet protocol (IP) address.
 This is somewhat akin to a telephone number.
 The IP address for a subscriber may stay the same (a static IP address) or it may change from time to time (a dynamic IP address).
 An ISP generally records the times and dates it assigns each IP address to a subscriber.

-Internet theft relies on the ability to identify the computers to and from information streams, which users search and exchange files.
+Internet theft of content relies on the ability to identify the computers to and from information streams, which users search and exchange files.
 The technology identifies those computers through the IP address from which the computer connects to the Internet.
-In this manner, plaintiff identified the IP addresses from which individuals connected to the internet to unlawfully access Plaintiff's computer systems, and hack into its protected website.
+In this manner, plaintiff identified the IP addresses from which individuals connected to the internet to unlawfully access plaintiff's works, make electronic copies of those works, and further distribute those works.

-Plaintiff recorded the exact date and time individuals illegally accessed Plaintiff's computer systems.
+Plaintiff recorded the exact date and time individuals used various IP addresses to access the internet to illegally download, copy, and redistribute plaintiff's copyrighted work.

 Anyone can perform a simple search on public databases to determine which Internet access provider controls a specific IP address.
-Plaintiff now seeks to subpoena Verizon to determine the name and address of the subscribers to whom they assigned the various IP addresses recorded.
+Plaintiff now seeks to subpoena Comcast, an ISP, to determine the name and address of the subscribers to whom they assigned the various IP addresses recorded.